Visit

 For commercial photoshoots, please fill out the Photo and Film Permission Form here.

-In 2024, the Museum is hosting Free Day + Celebration events on February 18, April 28, and June 6.
+Museum admission is free on Thursday, November 7, from 10 a.m. to 8 p.m.
 Kids 12 and under and Wisconsin K–12 teachers always receive free Museum general admission.
 Thanks to Museums on Us®, Bank of America cardholders receive free admission on the first full weekend of the month.
 To stay updated on Museum events, sign up for our newsletter.

 For companies and individuals interested in sponsoring free admission days, explore more information here.